JCGithu/Sinon/README.md

 ## Note

-This github is mainly used to host releases and act as a backup, therefore it only has the main structure of the program uploaded, not the entire project.

-This is my first coding project and I have learnt alongside it and so there are undoubtedly a number of mistakes or (*probably extremely*) unoptimized code.
-If you can see a cruicial fault or want to offer improvement I do welcome it -- provided it's constructive.
+This is my first scripting project and I have learnt alongside it so there are undoubtedly a number of mistakes or (*probably extremely*) unoptimized code.
+If you can see a cruicial fault or want to offer improvement I welcome it -- provided it's constructive.

 ## Features